-- o On-site service: our personnel provide sub-micron cleaning, maintenance and optimization services, as well as training on our products, at the customer's site; - Sub-micron cleaning: we provide product cleaning and analysis services at our regional service centers, which are located throughout the world; - o Re-use services: we provide product-customized product re-use solutions for wafer and disk shipping products, including cleaning, certification, collection, logistics and JIT delivery; - o Recycle services: we provide environmentally sound end-of-life disposition of our products; - o Field services: we provide repair and maintenance capability for our products and cleaning equipment.
+- On-site service: our personnel provide sub-micron cleaning, maintenance and optimization services, as well as training on our products, at the customer's site; - · Off-site cleaning: we provide product cleaning and analysis services at our regional service centers, which are located throughout the world; - Re-use services: we provide product-customized product re-use solutions for wafer and disk shipping products, including cleaning, certification, collection, logistics and JIT delivery; - · Recycle services: we provide environmentally sound end-of-life disposition of our products; and - Field services: we provide repair and maintenance capability for our products and cleaning equipment.

-A summary of our materials management product offerings is as follows:
+A summary of our materials integrity management product offerings follows:

-${\tt Semiconductor\ Manufacturing:\ Front-End}$
+Semiconductor Market: Front-End

 Wafer Manufacturing Products.
-We are a leading provider of critical shipping products that preserve the integrity of raw silicon wafers as they are transported from wafer manufacturers to semiconductor manufacturers.
-We lead the market with our extensive, high volume line of UltraPak(R) and CrystalPak(R) products which are supplied to wafer manufacturers in a full range of sizes covering 100, 125, 150 and 200mm wafers.
-Continuing our technological leadership in the market, we offer the FabFit300(TM) for the transportation and automated interface of 300mm wafers.
+We believe we are a leading provider of critical shipping products that preserve the integrity of raw silicon wafers as they are transported from wafer manufacturers to semiconductor manufacturers.
+We lead the market with our extensive, high volume line of UltraPak® and CrystalPak® products which are supplied to wafer manufacturers in a full range of sizes covering 100, 125, 150, 200 and 300mm wafers.
+We also offer the FabFit300TM and a full-pitch FOSB for the transportation and automated interface of 300mm wafers.
 We offer a complete shipping system, including both wafer shipping containers as well as secondary packaging that provide another level of protection for wafers.
-This 300mm wafer system reduces the cleaning, shipping and storage costs for semiconductor manufacturers and allows them to optimize the use of their premium cleanroom space.
+The FabFit300TM 300mm wafer system reduces the cleaning, shipping and storage costs for semiconductor manufacturers and allows them to optimize the use of their premium cleanroom space.

-Wafer Handling Products We believe that we are a market leader in wafer handling products.
+Wafer Handling Products.
+We believe that we are a market leader in wafer handling products.
 We offer a wide variety of products that hold and position wafers as they travel between each piece of equipment used in the automated manufacturing process.
 These specialized carriers provide precise wafer positioning, wafer protection and highly reliable and predictable cassette interfaces in automated fabs.
 Semiconductor manufacturers rely on our products to improve yields by protecting wafers from abrasion, degradation and contamination during the manufacturing process.
 We provide standard and customized products that meet the full spectrum of industry standards and customers' wafer handling needs including FOUPs, wafer transport and process carriers, SMIF pods and work-in-process boxes.
-To meet our customers' varying wafer processing and transport needs, we offer wafer carriers in a variety of materials and in sizes ranging from $100 \, \text{mm}$ through $300 \, \text{mm}$.
+To meet our customers' varying wafer processing and transport needs, we offer wafer carriers in a variety of materials and in sizes ranging from 100mm through 300mm.

 Cleaning Systems and Services.
-We believe we are the only company currently offering outsourcing programs for wafer and device transportation and protection for both wafer manufacturing and wafer handling products.
-Our WaferCareTM, and DeviceCareTM services include product cleaning, certified re-use services for shipping products, on-site product maintenance and optimization, and end-of-life recycling for our wafer, device and disk-handling products.
+We believe we are the only global provider currently offering outsourcing programs for wafer and device transportation and protection for both wafer manufacturing and wafer handling products.
+Our WaferCareTM, and DeviceCareTM services include product cleaning, certified reuse services for shipping products, on-site and off-site product maintenance and optimization, and end-of-life recycling for our wafer, device and disk-handling products.
 Re-use services can be customized depending on the customers needs to provide product cleaning, logistics, recovery, certification and supply solutions for our products.